Vaibhav110/LLMs-TimeSeries/docs/report.md

 * Familiarity with embedded systems, especially like phones for deep learning models.
 * Proficiency with a variety of programming languages, including C/C++, Python.
 Applications like Matlab and Android Studio, and environments like Linux and OS.
 * Understanding of the Deep learning models, mainly the LLMs, and the fine-tuning and tokenisation aspects.
+* GPU for fine tuning the LLM Model - 4 Nvidia H100 GPU provided by Mani Sir

 ### 1.7 Metrics of Success:
 Success is to understand how well the model undersand the data, based on the dataset context size and how does adding images help the model to learn the time series pattern.
 These understandings will be evaluated based on testing the model in 2 different ways: